marioplumbarius/marioplumbarius.github.io/blog/content/posts/its-a-me-mario/index.md

 ![Mario Internship](mario-internship.png#center)

 #### 1st Attempt: Failed
 Back then, I didn't know how to build connections with people, so I always used a direct approach.
-First I asked the course coordinator for instructions on how to find a internship.
+First I asked the course coordinator for instructions on how to find an internship.
 > Hey Mario.
 You're here only for 4 months.
 It's your first semester.
 You need to wait at least until your 4th semester to apply for internships.
 You won't find anything until then.
 Have patience.

 #### 2nd Attempt: Skipped